John P. Meier: Critical reception

+Meier was widely regarded as the foremost Catholic expert on the historical figure of Jesus on an international level.
 Antioch and Rome was reviewed in 1984 and 1985.
 A Marginal Jew vol. 1 was reviewed by Larry W. Hurtado in 1993.
 A Marginal Jew vol. 3 was reviewed by William Loader in 2002.

+In his book Jesus of Nazareth: Holy Week, Pope Benedict XVI describes Meier's work as "a model of historical-critical exegesis, in which the significance and the limits of the method emerge clearly".